A selection of common questions.

 What are your hotels like?

-How many people will there be on a bicycle tour?
+How many people will there be on my bicycle tour?

-I like a mirror on my handlebar.
-Can you provide one?
+I like a mirror on my handlebar are they compatible with your bikes?

 Should I bring my own bike saddle?

 If you've found a saddle that works well of you then by all means bring it.
-This is especially important because it isn't often that most people ride 6 to 12 days in a row so being comfortable is key.
+This is especially important because you will be riding a number of days in a row so being comfortable is key.
 We do have a variety of saddles available and carry extras if you'd like to use one of ours.

 May I bring my own pedals?